Creative Ways to Save Money will give you ideas to help put you on the path of frugality from people who’ve been in your shoes.

 The best thing to do is to purchase Microfiber cleaning towels.
 You can find them here.

-Another huge savings is to stop using throw-away wraps for your bowls and dishes.
+Another savings tip is to stop using throw-away wraps for your bowls and dishes.

-You have several different options on buying these covers once and never having to use plastic or foil wrap again.
+You have several different options to buy these covers once and never have to use plastic or foil wrap again.
 Here are some ideas on Amazon:

-One of the group members experimented with drying all their clothes outside on clothing lines.
-She found that her average savings were $20 per month.
+One of the group members experimented with drying all their laundry outside on clothing lines.
+She found that her average savings were $20 a month.

 Several of the members made their own laundry detergent.
 I would caution you to do some research on this because I’ve also heard that some homemade laundry detergents clog up washing machines.